 - To keep the rice inside the cavity while being cooked, use of one of these two methods: (1) Make a small cut through the thick skin part between one thigh and the cavity opening, but not too close to the edge.
 Then, use your finger to expand the hole enough to fit the end part of a leg.
 Bring the other leg over, and insert the end part through the hole to keep the legs crossed together, tucking the tail in to close the opening (see the photos above); or (2) Simply cross the legs and tie together with kitchen twine.
 Tightly close the cavity with a toothpick if necessary.

 - In a medium size pot, place the chicken and add 5 to 6 cups (or enough to cover most of the chicken) of water or chicken stock.
-Add the onion, garlic, ginger, jujubes, and ginseng.
+Add the garlic, ginger, jujubes, and ginseng.
 If the chicken came with the neck that's been cut off, add to the pot.
-Also add the extra sweet rice to thicken the soup, if using.
-Blend the extra soaked rice with a little bit of water for a creamier texture, if desired.
+Also add the extra sweet rice to thicken the soup or in a herb bag to cook separately, if desired.

 - Bring it to a boil over medium high heat.
 Skim off the foam on top.
 Cover, and boil for 15 minutes.
+You can add more water/broth if needed.
 Reduce the heat to medium low and boil, covered, for about 25 minutes, depending on the size of the chicken.
 Turn the heat off and rest the chicken in the pot for about 10 minutes.
 See note 3.

 - Serve piping hot with the chopped scallions and salt and pepper on the side so each person can season to taste.